Are you one of the 266 million people who shopped online in the U.S. last year? If yes, there’s a good chance you’re familiar with web forms.

 Web forms also help businesses increase conversions by taking potential customers through the lead flow process.
 This happens when a person visits your site and submits their information in return for something (such as a product, service, or free trial).
 Once a lead submits their web form it’s sent to a server for processing.

-Web forms vary in length, format, content type and appearance — there’s no "one size fits all."
+Web forms vary in length, format, content type, and appearance — there’s no "one size fits all."
 They should simply fit your business’s needs and help you gather the information you want from your leads.

 Why Should I Create Web Forms?

 Web forms allow you to collect and manage information easily and efficiently.
-They’re embedded right into your website, which makes it easy for your leads to provide their information.
+They’re embedded right into your website, which makes it easy for your leads to share their information.
 Once a lead completes a form on your website, their information is stored until it’s ready for analysis.
 Web forms are crucial tools for businesses to obtain the information they need from their potential customers.